R4HUL-ROY/Attendence_System_using_RealTime_FaceRecognition/README.md

    1. First we have to collect the face data

        a) From the camera

        b) From the video

    2. Our second step is to pre-processing our image

-       a) Haar-cascade Classifier
-       b) Histogram Equilisaton(Optional)
+       Histogram Equilisaton(Optional)

-   3. Train the face data that we have in our databse
+   3. Train the face data that we have in our database

    4. Recognise them and by their image and give attendance